 The table does not give effect to the conversion of the Series A Convertible Preferred Stock.
-None of the persons listed in the table own any shares of Series A Convertible Preferred Stock, none of the holders of Series A Convertible Preferred Stock, none of the holders of Series A Convertible Preferred Stock will own 5% or more of the outstanding shares of our common stock based on 18,604,300 shares of common stock outstanding at February 27, 2006.
+None of the persons listed in the table own any shares of Series A Convertible Preferred Stock, none of the holders of Series A Convertible Preferred Stock, none of the holders of Series A Convertible Preferred Stock will own 5% or more of the outstanding shares of our common stock based on 18,604,300 shares of common stock outstanding at February 9, 2006.

-Name of Beneficial Owner Number of Shares Percentage of Shares Beneficially Owned (1) Executive officers and directors: L. David Tomei Co-Chairman of the Board, Chief Executive Officer and President 1,950,860 (2) 9.9 Gabriele M. Cerrone Co-Chairman of the Board 2,005,858 (3) 10.2 Frederick Larcombe Chief Financial Officer and Secretary 0 Samuil Umansky Chief Scientific Officer and Director 1,898,309 (4) 9.7 Hovsep Melkonyan Vice President, Research 1,023,803 (5) 5.3 V. Randy White Director 300,000 (6) 1.6 Christoph Bruening Director 115,000 Donald Picker Director 170,000 (7) John P. Brancaccio Director 0 All Directors and Executive Officers as a group (9 persons) 7,463,830 (8) 32.8 5% or greater stockholders: Panetta Partners, Ltd. 955,858 (9) 5.1
+Name of Beneficial Owner Number of Shares Percentage of Shares Beneficially Owned (1) Executive officers and directors: L. David Tomei Co-Chairman of the Board 1,950,860 (2) 9.9 Gabriele M. Cerrone Co-Chairman of the Board 2,005,858 (3) 10.2 V. Randy White Chief Executive Officer and Director 300,000 (4) 1.6 Frederick Larcombe Chief Financial Officer 0 Samuil Umansky President, Chief Scientific Officer and Director 1,898,309 (5) 9.7 Hovsep Melkonyan Vice President, Research 1,023,803 (6) 5.3 Christoph Bruening Director 115,000 Donald Picker Director 170,000 (7) John P. Brancaccio Director 0 All Directors and Executive Officers as a group (9 persons) 7,463,830 (8) 32.8

-\ less than 1%
+^{} less than 1%

-(1) Applicable percentage ownership as of February 27, 2006 is based upon 18,604,300 shares of common stock outstanding.
+(1) Applicable percentage ownership as of February 9, 2006 is based upon 18,604,300 shares of common stock outstanding.
 Beneficial ownership is determined in accordance with Item 403 of Regulation S-B. Under Item 403, shares issuable within 60 days upon exercise of outstanding options, warrants, rights or conversion privileges ("Purchase Rights") are deemed outstanding for the purpose of calculating the number and percentage owned by the holder of such Purchase Rights, but not deemed outstanding for the purpose of calculating the percentage owned by any other person.
 "Beneficial ownership" under Item 403 includes all shares over which a person has sole or shared dispositive or voting power whether or not such person has a pecuniary interest in such shares for purposes of Section 16 of the Securities Exchange Act of 1934, as amended (the "Exchange Act").

-- (2) Includes 1,012,500 shares issuable upon exercise of stock options. - (3) Consists of 1,050,000 shares issuable upon exercise of stock options owned by Gabriele M. Cerrone and 955,858 shares of common stock owned by Panetta Partners, Ltd. Mr. Cerrone is the sole managing partner and control person of Panetta Partners, Ltd. and in such capacity only exercises voting and dispositive control over securities owned by Panetta, despite him having only a small pecuniary interest in such securities. - (4) Includes 1,012,500 shares issuable upon exercise of stock options. - (5) Includes 675,000 shares issuable upon exercise of stock options. - (6) Consists of 300,000 shares issuable upon exercise of stock options. - (7) Includes 75,000 shares issuable upon exercise of stock options. - (8) Includes 4,125,000 shares issuable upon exercise of stock options. - (9) These shares are also included in the reported beneficial ownership of one of our Co-Chairman.
-See note 3 above.
+- (2) Includes 1,012,500 shares issuable upon exercise of stock options. - (3) Consists of 1,050,000 shares issuable upon exercise of stock options owned by Gabriele M. Cerrone and 955,858 shares of common stock owned by Panetta Partners, Ltd. Mr. Cerrone is the sole managing partner and control person of Panetta Partners, Ltd. and in such capacity only exercises voting and dispositive control over securities owned by Panetta, despite him having only a small pecuniary interest in such securities. - (4) Consists of 300,000 shares issuable upon exercise of stock options. - (5) Includes 1,012,500 shares issuable upon exercise of stock options. - (6) Includes 675,000 shares issuable upon exercise of stock options. - (7) Includes 75,000 shares issuable upon exercise of stock options. - (8) Includes 4,125,000 shares issuable upon exercise of stock options.